readium/readium.github.io/_pages/news/_posts/2020-12-10-board-meeting-summary.md

 |     E     | Between $250 million and $2 billion                        | $3000 per year |
 |     F     | Over $2 billion                                            | $4000 per year |

-For non-profit organizations, the membership fee is based on the annual budget.
+<br>For non-profit organizations, the membership fee is based on the annual budget.
 New members benefit from a 25% discount during the two first years of membership, but they must pay in advance by Stripe or Paypal.

 - Proposal to agree on the membership structure presented here
 - Proposal seconded and accepted